Paska – Ukrainian Traditional Easter Bread

 Since I always use the same recipe for my Paska, and posted it previously, here is the link to my recipe:

-This recipe is for plain Paska, but if you like yours with raisins, you would add 1.5 cups of GOLDEN raisins to your bowl during the time final mix.
+If you like plain Paska, then you would omit the addition of raisins, otherwise for Paska with raisins, you would add 1.5 cups of GOLDEN raisins to your bowl during the final mix.

 Also, to prevent the raisins from sticking out of the Paska and burning during baking, I push them down into the Paska dough, after I fill my pans and smooth out the tops.